 Notes: 1.
 Operating profit ratio, ROE and total payout ratio refer to profit before amortization of goodwill (operating profit and profit) after fiscal 2016.
 2. The Company implemented a five-to-one consolidation of ordinary shares on October 1, 2018, and consequently, per-share indicators from prior to the consolidation have been calculated as if the share consolidation were implemented.

-3. The "automotive batteries (overseas)" segment previously included a portion of transaction amounts for industrial batteries handled overseas, but as of fiscal 2018, the segment was changed to "industrial batteries and power supplies."
+The "automotive batteries (overseas)" segment previously included a portion of transaction amounts for industrial batteries handled overseas, but as of fiscal 2018, the segment was changed to "industrial batteries and power supplies."
 Net sales and operating profit for fiscal 2017 are indicated for the reporting segments after the change.

-4. Some consolidated subsidiaries in the "automotive batteries (overseas)" segment were transferred to the "industrial batteries and power supplies" segment in fiscal 2019.
-In conjunction with this change, figures for fiscal 2018 were restated according to the modified segments.
+Some consolidated subsidiaries in the "automotive batteries (overseas)" segment were transferred to the "industrial batteries and power supplies."
+Net sales and operating profit for fiscal 2017 are indicated for the reporting segments after the change.